Temperedness criterion of the tensor product of parabolic induction for $GL_n$: Statement of main results

 \begin{problem} When is the tensor product representation $\Pi_1\otimes\Pi_2$ tempered? \end{problem}

 Let us explain some background of this problem.

-Problem \ref{q:main} asks a coarse information of the spectrum of the tensor product $\Pi_1\otimes\Pi_2$.
-We note that the disintegration of $\Pi_1\otimes\Pi_2$ is far from being understood in general.
-For the very special case where $P$ is a maximal parabolic subgroup and $Q$ is its opposite parabolic subgroup, the tensor product $\operatorname{Ind}^G_P(\mathbf{1})\otimes\operatorname{Ind}^G_Q(\mathbf{1})$ is unitarily equivalent to the regular representation for a reductive symmetric space, for which the Plancherel-type theorem is known up to some complicated vanishing condition of cohomologically induced representations with singular parameters which may affect an answer to Problem \ref{q:main} (\cite[Sect.\ 1]{BK-I} and references therein).
-Slightly more generally, when both $P$ and $Q$ are maximal parabolic subgroups which are not necessarily opposite to each other, Problem \ref{q:main} was solved in \cite[Prop.\ 5.9]{BK-II}.
-If $P$ or $Q$ is a Borel subgroup, then Problem \ref{q:main} has an affirmative answer by the general theory (Remark \ref{rem:tensor}).
-However, for the general $P$ and $Q$, an explicit answer to Problem \ref{q:main} is not known.
+Problem \ref{q:main} asks a coarse information of the spectrum of the tensor product representation $\Pi_1\otimes\Pi_2$.
+We note that the disintegration of $\Pi_1\otimes\Pi_2$ is far from being understood even for $G=GL_n$ and even when $\sigma$ and $\tau$ are the trivial one-dimensional representations.
+For the very special case where $P$ is a maximal parabolic subgroup and $Q$ is its opposite parabolic subgroup, the tensor product $\operatorname{Ind}^G_P(\mathbf{1})\otimes\operatorname{Ind}^G_Q(\mathbf{1})$ is unitarily equivalent to the regular representation for a reductive symmetric space of $G=GL_n$, for which the Plancherel-type theorem is known up to some complicated vanishing condition of cohomologically induced representations with singular parameters which may affect an answer to Problem \ref{q:main} (\cite[Sect.\ 1]{BK-I}, \cite[Rem.\ 1.4]{BK-IV} and references therein).
+Slightly more generally, when both $P$ and $Q$ are arbitrary maximal parabolic subgroups, Problem \ref{q:main} was solved recently in \cite[Prop.\ 5.9]{BK-II} without the Plancherel-type formula.
+On the other hand, if $P$ or $Q$ is a Borel subgroup, Problem \ref{q:main} has an affirmative answer by the general theory (Remark \ref{rem:tensor}).
+However, for the general $P$ and $Q$, an answer to Problem \ref{q:main} has not been known.
+In this general setting, we note that the diagonal action of $G$ on $(G\times G)/(P\times Q)$ is not necessarily (real) spherical, and that the multiplicity of irreducible unitary representations in the disintegration of $\operatorname{Ind}^G_P(\mathbf{1})\otimes\operatorname{Ind}^G_Q(\mathbf{1})$ may be infinite, cf.\ \cite{KZ}.